lingui/js-lingui/website/docs/releases/migration-4.md

 The previous implementation had a flaw: there is an original message in the bundle at least 2 times + 1 translation.

 For the line "Hello world" it'll exist in the source code as ID in i18n call, then as a key in the message catalog, and then as a translation itself.
-Strings could be very long, not just a couple of words, so this may bring more kb to the bundle.
+Strings could be very long, not just a couple of words, so this may bring more kB to the bundle.

 A much better option is generating a "stable" ID based on the msg + context as a hash with a fixed length.